mgenware/mingru-models/README.md

 ### `SELECT` Actions Basics

-dd-models supports the following kinds of `SELECT` actions:
+mingru-models supports the following kinds of `SELECT` actions:

 ```ts
 // Selects a row.